Sign In / Sign Out

 - Map and Locations

-The BS in health education and health promotion provides students a pathway to become a certified health education specialist through the National Commission for Health Education Credentialing (https://www.nchec.org/).
-Based on a random sample of community health job advertisements (September, 2017), health professionals with the CHES credential earn up to a 47 percent higher salary than health professionals without it.
+The BS in health education and health promotion provides students a pathway for becoming a certified health education specialist through the National Commission for Health Education Credentialing (https://www.nchec.org/).

 A Bachelor of Science (BS) in Health Education and Health Promotion (HEHP) from ASU is a professional, credentialed, and nationally-recognized degree that can lead to certification in the field of health promotion (Certified Health Education Specialist, CHES).
 The CHES is a globally-recognized credential for health educators.

 Majoring in HEHP allows for a flexible career in a variety of health organizations, which gives students choice when they move into the workforce.
 HEHP courses emphasize project-based, experiential learning, which creates an engaging learning environment for students.
 Students also participate in real-world learning activities with others enrolled in our program, making HEHP an enjoyable learning community.

 The Downtown campus is available to all students who meet university admission standards.

 The West campus is only available to students who will be first time freshmen as defined as those who have earned 12 college credit hours or less at the time of admission.